 What to Do in the Child’s Deschooling Period

-Some thoughts on deschooling from well established home educators:
+Some quotes on deschooling from well-established home educators

 To me, deschooling can be the process of getting over expectations as induced by school upbringing and society by conventional rule-followers who do things the right and only way and think any deviation from the expected is weird and doomed to failure.
 But those “normals” went to school and know nothing different so maybe all of society’s expectations have their basis in government approved education.
 We need to move on past that roadblock.